teambit/bit/README.md

 </div>
 Bit is a distributed and virtual code component repository designed to be language agnostic.

-With Bit, you can virtually create and model components on a [distributed Scope](https://teambit.github.io/bit/bit-scope.html), than discover and use these components to dynamically compose a virtual API with the components you actually use in your application.
+With Bit, you can virtually create and model components on a [distributed Scope](https://teambit.github.io/bit/bit-scope.html), then discover and use these components to dynamically compose a virtual API with the components you actually use in your application.

 It helps resuing code components in different contexts (repositories, micro-services, serverless functions, etc.) without the overhead of maintaining many small packages with different boilerplates or pulling redundant code.